 Step by Step Guide to Create a Daily Compound Interest Calculator in Excel

 In this section, we will provide you with a step-by-step guide to creating a daily compound interest calculator in Excel.
 It will be short but a compelling example.
-I hope you will follow this step-by-step method to get your ideas clear and implement this into your worksheet.
+I hope you will follow this step-by-step method to get your ideas clear and implement them into your worksheet.

 Take a look at the following dataset: